pomelo-chuan/llmmit/README.md

 }
 ```

+**Field Descriptions:**

+*   `openai_api_key`: (Required) Your OpenAI API key.
+*   `openai_base_url`: (Optional) Custom base URL for the OpenAI API.
+Defaults to the official OpenAI API address.
+*   `model`: (Optional) The name of the OpenAI model to use.
+Defaults to 'gpt-3.5-turbo'.
+*   `temperature`: (Optional) Controls the randomness of the output, a value between 0 and 2.
+Lower values make the output more deterministic, higher values make it more random.
+Defaults to 0.7.
+*   `output_language`: (Optional) The output language for the generated commit message.
+Defaults to 'English'.
+*   `ignorePatterns`: (Optional) An array of strings defining file or directory patterns (glob patterns) to be ignored when analyzing the `git diff`.
+Defaults to an empty array.

-If the configuration file or specific keys are missing, the tool will use default values or the `OPENAI_API_KEY` environment variable.
+If the configuration file or specific keys are missing, the tool will use default values.

 ## Demo